Juan Sánchez-Villalobos Ramírez: Fictional history

 Ramírez's history is largely established by the 1986 film Highlander and its original screenplay, which adds details that did not make it into the final cut of the film but are treated as canon by later tie-in media.
 Some details are later added by Highlander: The Series and Highlander III: The Sorcerer.

-The man who will be called Ramírez is originally born in Ancient Egypt in 896 BCE (during the Third Intermediate Period, Twenty-second Dynasty) and named Tak-Ne.
+The man who will be called Ramírez is born in Ancient Egypt in 896 BC (during the Third Intermediate Period, Twenty-second Dynasty) and named Tak-Ne.
 He lives an average life until he is run down by an out of control cart in the streets of his home.
 After he revives from his fatal wounds and shows no sign of his injuries, Tak-Ne is banished by the fearful people of his home and wanders the Earth.
+Tak-Ne originally believes that it is due to repeated quickening lightenings to the scrotum that Immortals can't have kids.
+It is explained to him later that, it's because they are aliens from another planet that is the reason.

 Tak-Ne learns he and other rare people were born with an energy called the Quickening that makes them invincible to age, disease, and injury after their First Death, connects them to nature, lets them sense each other, and prevents them from having children.
 They can only die if beheaded, and immortals can absorb more Quickening energy by killing another of their own kind.
 For this reason, some hunt each other in "the Game", where the main rule is to never fight on holy ground.
 Tak-Ne is told that one day when just a few are left, those immortals will be drawn to a faraway land and fight in the Gathering, the final battle for the Prize: enough power to enslave humanity.
 According to the Game, "In the end, there can be only one."
 Determined that a corrupt person must not win the Prize, Tak-Ne battles and kills several evil immortals throughout history.
 One enemy he is never able to defeat is the murderous immortal known as the Kurgan (Clancy Brown).
 He and Tak-Ne battle each other in Babylonia, Greece, and ancient China.
 They encounter each other during the Battle of Plataea, when Tak-Ne fights alongside the Spartans.
 During this fight, Tak-Ne shatters the Kurgan's sword.